 A common mistake most intending traders make is starting their journey without adequate training or guidance.
 Therefore, we strongly recommend that you spend quality time and perhaps money to learn about cryptocurrency trading.

-Although, this article extensively explains what cryptocurrency trading is, you will need more than this information to reach the promised land.
-You will need to learn how metrics such as the Crypto Fear and Greed Index works and how to use it to your advantage.
+Although this article extensively explains what cryptocurrency trading is, you will need more than this information to reach the promised land.
+You will need to learn how metrics such as the Crypto Fear and Greed Index work and how to use it to your advantage.

 Create An Exchange Account

-As explained, exchanges provide the platform for crypto trading, but regardless of the trading platform a user chooses, the process is similar across all trading platforms.
-It begins first, with creating an account and confirming your email address.
+As explained, exchanges provide a platform for crypto trading, but regardless of the trading platform a user chooses, the process is similar across all trading platforms.
+It begins first with creating an account and confirming your email address.

 After successfully creating an account, users may sometimes need to complete a KYC (know-your-customer) process depending on the exchange.
 The KYC process helps verify your identity and to eliminate the use of a platform for nefarious activities.

 Typically you’ll need to submit the following to complete KYC on a cryptocurrency exchange.

 - Name, Phone Number, and Residential Information.

 - Means of identification (Passport, Driver’s License, Voters card).